spider-rs/ua_generator/README.md

 ## How to use

 Example of generating a randomized user agent.
-The list is updated every week semver patch release.
+The list is updated every 3 days as a semver patch release.

 ```rust
 use ua_generator::ua::spoof_ua;